 I am not sure how much Israel behavior towards Jerusalemites in both entrenching and encroaching rights and obligations is serving itself in unification.

-It is true that a Palestinian seek to learn at the Hebrew university, speeds to learn Hebrew, apply in Israeli different working places, Palestinians stand in lines for social security services, and health care.
+It is true that a Palestinian seek to learn at the Hebrew University, speeds to learn Hebrew, apply in Israeli different working places, Palestinians stand in lines for social security services, and health care.
 Some even race to get Israeli citizenship.
-But this is not for the love of Israel, it is for survival amid a meager Palestinian leadership that seems to have neglected Jerusalemites and left them behind, amid their internal chaos for sustaining their continuation, and an Israeli apparatus than never seize an opportunity to get rid of them.
+However, this is not for the love of Israel, it is for survival amid a little Palestinian leadership that seems to have neglected Jerusalemites and left them behind, amid their internal chaos for sustaining their continuation, and an Israeli apparatus than never seize an opportunity to get rid of them.

-But one cannot not say, that an important opportunity is there, regardless to what the plan is, from both Palestinian and Israeli leadership.
+However, one can not say, that a significant opportunity is there, regardless of what the plan is, from both Palestinian and Israeli leadership.
 Jerusalem can never be annexed or divided.
 It is a city that for thousands of years survived all kinds of intrusions and invasions, and yet remained, as resilient as its people.
-And its people have never seized to be of one race or ethnicity.
+Moreover, its inhabitants have never seized to be of one race or ethnicity.
 It is a city that will continue to embrace people’s faiths in all shapes.

 We Palestinians cannot and will not get rid of Israelis; it is neither a possibility nor a wish.
 We need to stop nagging on what we assessed before and after.
 We need to look for a common ground that puts us together in a living condition that gives Jerusalem what it deserves.

-If Israel doesn’t recognize my right as a human being, that is equal to its own citizens, it will soon find itself in a situation where it will find it impossible to control those masses of what will become a majority sooner than later.
-Israel cannot continue to pretend that Palestinians are nothing but a less equal people that will take what is thrown or them, and the more entrenched they are the better they behave.
+If Israel does not recognize my right as a human being, that is equal to its citizens; it will soon find itself in a situation where it will find it impossible to control those masses of what will become a majority sooner than later.
+Israel cannot continue to pretend that Palestinians are nothing but a less equal people that will take what is thrown or them, and the more entrenched they are, the better they behave.